The telephone consultation at s.a.m health

 Who exactly are the partner checkpoints?

 The Partner-Checkpoints are advice centers within the German AIDS Service Organization.
 They are spread throughout Germany across the individual federal states and offer education and advice on all topics and questions relating to sexual health.
-Find out more about the individual checkpoints.

 What if a result is positive/reactive?

-In many home tests with online registrations, people are more or less left alone with the result.
+With many home tests with online registrations, people are more or less left alone with the result.
 However, a reactive or positive result can raise many questions and uncertainties for the person concerned.
 We would like to help you with advice and support.

 HIV and counseling